gautamtata/blog/content/posts/2020-02-18-keras-mnist.md

 ## 5. Training the Model

-Training a model in Keras literally consists only of calling `fit()` and specifying some parameters.
+Training a model in Keras consists only of calling `fit()` and specifying some parameters.
 There are [a lot of possible parameters](https://keras.io/models/sequential/#fit), but we'll only manually supply a few:

 - The **training data** (images and labels), commonly known as X and Y, respectively.
 - The **number of epochs** (iterations over the entire dataset) to train for.